-Join me online for Yoga & Meditation
+Join me online & in person for Yoga & Meditation

 CLASSES | PRIVATE SESSIONS | MEDITATIONS

 I regularly teach various Yoga classes from Dynamic Flow to Restorative Yoga at a number of health clubs and Yoga studios across London and teach Yoga teacher training globally but these are extraordinary times right now so most of my classes and trainings are offered online.
-Most classes are offered weekly
+Some classes are offered weekly

-TUESDAY EVENINGS Online Live classes are pausing last class 27th July 2021
+TUESDAY EVENINGS Online Live classes *new time

-SATURDAY MORNINGS Online Live classes are pausing last class 31st July 2021
+SATURDAY MORNINGS Online Live classes

 All classes are live and we are currently using Zoom which you can download free to your laptop, tablet or mobile.